erick505alvarez/topshelf/README.md

-# Top Shelf - Premium Kitchen Essentials
+# TopShelf - Premium Kitchen Essentials

 A modern, responsive website built with Astro and React, showcasing premium cutting boards and kitchen essentials.